codeclimate/codeclimate-rubocop/config/contents/lint/empty_when.md

 ### Example:

     # bad
     case foo
-    when bar then 1
+    when bar
+      do_something
-    when baz then # nothing
+    when baz
     end

 ### Example:

     # good
+    case condition
+    when foo
+      do_something
+    when bar
+      nil
+    end

+### Example: AllowComments: true (default)

+    # good
+    case condition
-    case foo
+    when foo
+      do_something
-    when bar then 1
+    when bar
+      # noop
+    end

+### Example: AllowComments: false

+    # bad
+    case condition
+    when foo
+      do_something
-    when baz then 2
+    when bar
+      # do nothing
     end